marcos-abreu/monaco/docs/getting-started.md

 The ***Monaco*** framework is based on **Backbonejs**, and therefore it has all of the features available in Backbonejs and more.

-***Monaco*** follows the same concepts of **Backbonejs**, where you create routes that when matched by the current url will trigger a function responsible for collection data, processing it and instanciating an object that can present the data on the user screen.
+***Monaco*** follows the same concepts of **Backbonejs**, where you create routes that when matched by the current url will trigger a function responsible for collecting data, processing it and instantiating an object that can present the data on the user screen.

-The main concepts of Backbonejs are *Router*, *Model*, *Collection*, *View*, and *Event*.
-Monaco extend each one of those elements adding its own functionality them, and also expose new ones, such as: *Application*, *Transition*, *Local*.
-Please check the [overview docs for more details](/docs/plataform-overview.md).
+The main concepts of Backbonejs are *Router*, *Model*, *Collection*, *View*, and *Event*. ***Monaco*** extend each one of those elements adding its own functionality to them, and also expose new ones, such as: *Application*, *Transition*, *Local*.
+Please check the [platform overview](/docs/plataform-overview.md) docs for more details.

 Loading your assets
 ----

-The first thing you need in order to run your application is to load the necessary scripts in an html page:
+The first thing you need in order to run your application is to load the necessary scripts in an html page (you will need a server capable of serving html files and necessary assets):

     <html>
         <head>